Brother vs Janome Embroidery Machines Comparison In 2026

 Are Brother machines compatible with third-party designs?

-Yes, Brother machines are compatible with third-party designs.
-Most models support popular file formats like PES and DST, making it easy to import designs from various software.
-Just ensure the design matches your machine’s specifications.
+Yes, Brother machines can use third-party designs.
+Most models read files like PES and DST.
+This lets you add designs from other software.
+Just check that the design fits your machine’s size and format.

 Do Janome machines require frequent maintenance?